ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Running.md

 ### Reading Command Line Arguments from a File

-!!! warning "Under Development"
-	This functionality is still under development and not available in the current release.
-This documentation is for future reference.

 Command line arguments can also be read from a file.
 This is useful when you have a large number of arguments that you want to pass to the CSE.
 The file should contain one argument per line.
 Empty lines and lines starting with a hash sign (`#`) are ignored.